4 Ethical Hacking Certifications to Boost Your Career

 • Boost your confidence on the job

-In this article, we’ll outline four popular certification options for ethical hackers (or aspiring ethical hackers).
-Learn more about what to expect from each certification exam, and get tips for how to prepare yourself for success.
+Continue reading to discover four popular certification options for ethical hackers (or aspiring ethical hackers).
+Learn more about what to expect from each certification exam, and get tips for preparing yourself for success.

 These four well-respected cybersecurity certifications are particularly relevant for careers in ethical hacking, penetration testing, and other areas of offensive cybersecurity.

-This ethical hacking certification from the EC-Council ranks among the top cybersecurity certifications companies are hiring for, appearing in nearly 10,000 job search results.
+This ethical hacking certification from the EC-Council ranks among the top cybersecurity certifications companies are hiring for.
 The CEH is designed to help you think like a hacker and build skills in penetration testing and attack vectors, detection, and prevention.

-Requirements: To qualify for the CEH exam, you need two years of work experience in information security.
-You can waive this requirement by completing an official EC-Council training.
+Requirements: To qualify for the CEH exam, the EC-Council recommends you have at least two years of work experience in information security.
+You can waive this recommendation by completing an official EC-Council training.
+How much does CEH certification cost?
+Take a look below.

 Cost: $950 to $1,199 depending on testing location